H-theorem do-conjecture

 where $\mathbb{I}$ return the indices of $N$ $1s$ from $M$ sites .
 We consider this value as a proxy to H-function as well as entropy.
 Initial condition is choosen to be fixed $N$ sites occupy a corner portion of the lattice as a first step.
 This mimics increase in entropy, as diffusion progresses and $\Omega$ increases.

-Following dynamic rules $\mathscr{D}$ are applied for $\mathscr{E}$, mimicking single-spin-flip dynamics \cite{suezen14} and Conway's game of life \cite{conway}, i.e. {\it Ising-Conway game} : At each time step we move a single occupied site randomly or stays still, avoiding collision to neighbors akin to Pauli exclusion and site boundaries.
+Following dynamic rules $\mathscr{D}$ are applied for $\mathscr{E}$, mimicking single-spin-flip dynamics \cite{suezen14} and Conway's game of life \cite{conway}, i.e. {\it Ising-Conway Entropy Game} : At each time step we move a single occupied site randomly or stays still, avoiding collision to neighbors akin to Pauli exclusion and site boundaries.
 We see a typical evolution of moves over time for 10 sites and 3 occupancy in Figure 1, particles diffusing from the corner to empty space.
 In the case of $do(\mathscr{E})$ we move two occupied sites simultaneously, i.e., {\it dual-spin-flip dynamics}, obeying the same dynamical rules.

-Following Conjecture 2 we compute both size of $|\Omega|$ and $|do(\Omega)|$,$\Delta H$ for 100 and 1000 lattice sites starting with 10\% occupied sites.
-The resulting deterministic diffusion, given sequence of random moves, shown in Figure 2 and 3.
-We observe that proposed causal effect is non-zero, implying asymmetry.
-Such as minor change in generating ensemble in dynamical rule gives a drastic intervention, demonstrating Conjecture 2 numerically establishing causal connection between {\it single-spin-flip} and {\it dual-spin-flip} dynamics.
+Following Conjecture 2 we compute both size of $|\Omega|$ and $|do(\Omega)|$,$\Delta H$ for different $M$ and $N$ values, that are large enough against size-effects.
+The resulting deterministic diffusion, given sequence of random moves, shown in Figure 2, 3 and 4.
+We observe that proposed causal effect is non-zero during games dynamic phase that the occupying grids are evolving.
+Such behaviour implying time-asymmetry given a causal direction between base and interventional ensemble.
+Such as minor change in generating ensemble in dynamical rule gives a significant intervention, demonstrating Conjecture 2 numerically, establishing causal connection between {\it single-spin-flip} and {\it dual-spin-flip} dynamics.